 - 1987-1989, National Science Foundation Predoctoral Fellowship, 1984-1987.
 Phi Beta Kappa, 1982.
 National Merit Scholarship, 1979.

-Nine Ph.D. graduates, two thesis M.S. and four non-thesis M.S. graduates, 16 undergraduates, two technicians, and three post-docs mentored.
-Currently supervising four doctoral candidates and one undergraduates.
+Fifteen Ph.D. graduates, two thesis M.S. and six non-thesis M.S. graduates, 26 undergraduates, two technicians, and three post-docs mentored.
+Currently supervising one doctoral candidate and two undergraduates.

 Protein-DNA Structure, Function, Design